aravindsundaram/Configuring-Nsgs-via-Csv/Guides/NSG_and_CSVs.md

 |protocol                   | Name of Protocol.
 Eg: TCP , * for any  |
 |action                     | Allow or Deny |

+**Sample Subscription NSG file**

+**Expanded NSG view**

+## **Note: NSG vs Vnet dependency**

+As per deployment dependencies, the NSGs are oftent deployed first followed by Virtual Network as Subnet and NSG association is usually performed in Virtual Network deployment.

+The special capabilities of preprocessing script to dynamically fetch IP ranges of subnet,vnet and apply rule across all NSGs with "allnsg" tag will only work if Vnet is created already and Subnet-NSG association is done

+**Hence for a brand new creation of NSG,VNET etc, the NSGs have to be deployed again once the VNet and subnets are created for the special NSG rules with subnetrange,vnetrange, allnsg to apply.**

 # Advantages:
 - Limits the number of changes user had to make for company wide rules.
 There is just one Global CSV file to edit and maintain.